ivelum/smartdate/readme.md

 # smartdate.js

-smartdate.js is a lightweight (<3KB minified) dependency-free library for displaying date and time in users’ timezones, in human-friendly format.
+smartdate.js is a lightweight (<4KB minified) dependency-free library for displaying date and time in users' timezones, in human-friendly format.
 Datetime string is updated dynamically without page reload.
 This is fast, tested with hundreds of date objects on a single page.